-Dandelion is an ambitious community growing project happening across Scotland over summer 2022, creating thirteen Unexpected Gardens as spaces to Sow, Grow and Share; not just food, but ideas, music, knowledge and communities.
+Dandelion was an ambitious community growing project which took place across Scotland in summer 2022, creating thirteen Unexpected Gardens as spaces to Sow, Grow and Share not just food, but ideas, music, knowledge and communities.

 Dundee has many incredible growing spaces and initiatives, with an existing culture of food growing and sharing.
-Fair Growing Green will join the many established spaces in Dundee, and we’re excited to showcase and connect with these existing community gardens to learn and collectively imagine the future of growing in the city.
+Dandelion was an opportunity to showcase and connect with these existing community gardens to learn and collectively imagine the future of growing in the city.

 Centuries ago, the Fairmuir Park site was a market-muir (moorland) for cattle, and at that time sat far beyond the city’s boundaries.
 It later became the site of weekly markets and an annual Fair, hence its name.
 In 1883, landowner Sir John Ogilvy gifted it to the people of Dundee as a recreational park.
 As Dundee city grew rapidly around it, Fairmuir Park quickly became an important green space and remains well used and loved today by local residents and footballers alike.

-Fair Growing Green was named by locals at a recent community gathering event.
+Fair Growing Green was named by locals at the gardens launch event in April 2022.
 It playfully alludes to its history and location, and captures the fair principles behind this new growing space.
 Providing food for both people and pollinators, the garden will be achieved through thoughtful planting and design.
-This will be a space where everyone is welcome to gather together, grow something for the first time, share experiences with others, or simply sit and enjoy some company.
+This is a space where everyone is welcome to gather together, grow something for the first time, share experiences with others, or simply sit and enjoy some company.

 Friends of Fairmuir originally formed in response to the potential sale of public land; they believed passionately that the precious green space should remain.
-They dreamt of a community garden that would bring people together once again, and are working closely with the Dundee partners on the vision and legacy of the garden beyond summer 2022.
+They dreamt of a community garden that would bring people together once again, and during the project worked closely with the Dundee partners on the vision and legacy of the garden beyond summer 2022.

-Dandelion’s Sow, Grow, Share concept will be brought to life in Dundee through events and workshops programmed by Emerging Creative Producer, Eilish Victoria.
-Together we’ll learn about the importance of biodiversity and how to improve it, practice new skills around growing and sustainability, cook food and eat together, and experience the wellbeing benefits of being active and outdoors with others.
+Dandelion’s Sow, Grow, Share concept has been brought to life in Dundee through events and workshops programmed by Emerging Creative Producer, Eilish Victoria.
+Together we learned about the importance of biodiversity and how to improve it, practiced new skills around growing and sustainability, cooked food and ate together, and experienced the wellbeing benefits of being active and outdoors with others.

-Musicians in Residence will bring new sounds to each of the Unexpected Gardens.
-In Dundee, local musicians, Claire Gorman and Mark Urban work together as St Kilda Mailboat.
-Over the summer they will tour community gardens across the city to develop a collaborative performance with communities which draw on the relationships between people, plants and pollinators, and the ways we can have a deeper relationship with nature and each other through music and sound-making.
-Find out how to take part in their June workshops!
+Musicians in Residence brought new sounds to each of the Unexpected Gardens.
+In Dundee, local musicians Claire Gorman and Mark Urban work together as St Kilda Mailboat.
+After a mini-tour of community gardens across the city, they connected with people at Fair Growing Green through a series of workshops to develop new songs inspired by the garden.
+They explored the relationships between people, plants and pollinators, and the ways we can have a deeper relationship with nature and each other through music and sound-making.

-Connecting to the wider Dandelion programme, an installation of Luke Jerram’s artwork Of Earth and Sky will also feature at Fairmuir Park.
-Working with Art Angel’s Creative Writing Group, words and phrases representative of the themes of the project will be chosen, then painted and planted into the park’s landscape.
+Connecting to the wider Dandelion programme, an installation inspired by Luke Jerram’s artwork Of Earth and Sky features in the garden.
+Working with Art Angel’s Creative Writing Group and illustrator Mairi Isla, words and phrases representative of the themes of the project were developed and painted onto the gardens hexagonal planters.

-The programme will culminate in a Harvest Festival—a weekend of events happening at all Unexpected Gardens across the country—on Fri 9 and Sat 10 September 2022.
-These events will bring people together to celebrate our crops and share thoughts on the future of growing, over food, music and chat.
+The programme culminated in a Dandelion Harvest on Sat 10 September 2022, alongside events happening at Unexpected Gardens across the country.
+These events brought people together to celebrate all that we had achieved in the gardens over the summer, and to share thoughts on the future of growing, over food, music and chat.